Brexit and your life and property in Spain

-After transition: The government says if you are resident by 31st December, you will have ‘life-long healthcare rights’, as long as you remain resident.
+If you are resident by 31 December, you will have ‘life-long healthcare rights’, as long as you remain resident.
 It is likely that there will be further healthcare cooperation, but it remains to be announced.

 3. Right to residence

-You should not need a visa.
-Most non-EU citizens are allowed free access without a visa for 90 days in every 180.
+You will not need a visa.
+Most non-EU citizens are allowed free access without a visa for 90 days.

-After transition period: You will not be covered by the Withdrawal Agreement and will probably need a visa.
+You will probably need a visa.
 There are many variations of this, for whether you are working, investing or retiring.

-You can receive your pension in Spain if you are retired, whether you move before or after the Brexit transition period.
-You may also be able to claim certain Spanish benefits, if you qualify, but this will depend whether you move before after the transition period.
+You can receive your pension in Spain if you are retired, whether you moved before or after the Brexit transition period.
+You may also be able to claim certain Spanish benefits, if you qualify.

-Move after transition period: You will still receive your UK pension in Spain.
+You will still receive your UK pension in Spain.
 However, whether it will be up-rated each hear has not yet been settled.
-The latest from the UK government is that: “the rules on entitlement to UK benefits in these countries will depend on the outcome of negotiations with the EU and may change.”
+The latest from the UK government is that it will be uprated until March 2023 at least.